lmoncla/illumina_pipeline/README.md

 ## How do I get set up? ##

 This pipeline is written in Python 2.7.
-Simply download the python file and configuration file and run them.
+To use, download the python file and config file, fill out the config file, and add to your path.

+## Basic usage: ##
+illumina_pipeline_fastq_to_snps.py config

 ## Dependencies ##